piccolo-orm/piccolo_admin/docs/source/internationalization/index.rst

 .. hint::
     More languages ​​will be supported in the future.
+Pull requests are welcome.